 The Real Seattle Music Story

-Obviously, the biggest pop culture story in Seattle in recent decades was the emergence of the Seattle music scene on the world stage.
+Obviously, one of the biggest pop culture stories in Seattle was the emergence of the Seattle music scene on the world stage.

 But most of the existing documentation of this phenomenon, from Time magazine to MTV, sucked.